Yvonne Shortt: Peppermint Pieces and Waking Blind

 In 2018, Shortt produced two pieces inspired by her retinitis pigmentosa condition.
 She was selected to display one of her outdoor art installation pieces, Peppermint Pieces, as part of the Art in the Parks: Active Open Space initiative, which is funded by the Public Health in New York, Inc. on behalf of the New York City Department of Health and Mental Hygiene, in partnership with the City of New York Parks and Recreation.
 Peppermint Pieces is a multimedia piece made of wood and aluminum on display in Captain Tilly Park in Jamaica.
 Shortt's cement sculpture piece, Waking Blind, is also inspired by the artist's eye condition, which is displayed in Elmhurst Sculpture Garden.

-Pavillion Landing
+Pavilion Landing

 Shortt was among the recipients of the Art in the Parks: Alliance for Flushing Meadows Corona Park 2019 Grant to create an art installation that follows the theme, Flushing Meadows Corona Park: A Park for the Future.
-Inspired by the 1964-65 New York World's Fair, Shortt created the sculpture piece, Pavillion Landing, with the aid of park goers and community members during several collaborative sculpting sessions at the park.
+Inspired by the 1964-65 New York World's Fair, Shortt created the sculpture piece, Pavilion Landing, with the aid of park goers and community members during several collaborative sculpting sessions at the park.
 The piece, which features stranded intergalactic children, is on display at the David Dinkins Circle in Flushing Meadows–Corona Park.